furre-dev/rem-chakra-intellisense/README.md

 - 🧩 Works in JavaScript, TypeScript, HTML, CSS, and React files
 - ✅ Minimal syntax required — just type `rc3`, press `Ctrl+Space`, and select the suggestion

-# Important: Cursor must be at starting line when pressing Ctrl+Space, if you write rc2 the cursor whould be behind the "r".
+**Cursor must be at starting line when pressing Ctrl+Space, if you write rc2 the cursor whould be behind the "r".**

 ## 💡 Usage